Utkarshchaudhary009/ourshop/src/lib/tanstack/README.md

 API services are organized in `src/lib/api/services/` with separate modules for each entity:

-- `PortfolioService.ts`: Manages Portfolio-related API calls (fetch, create, update, delete)
+- `portfolioservice.ts`: Manages Portfolio-related API calls (fetch, create, update, delete)
 - Additional service modules can be added for other entities

 ### Key Features